subsme/thyN/README.md

 2.com.thyn.collection - Model speaking to the local cache.
 3.Android assets
 ## Section 2: Backend API - Google App Engine
-The backend API is deployed in Google Cloud Endpoints which connects to the Google App Engine Datastore.
-We are also using the Google Cloud Messaging feature with which users can subscribe to messages once registered with the platform.
+The backend API is deployed in Google Cloud Endpoints which deployed in Google App Engine.
+We are also using the Google Cloud Messaging  for messages.